Timothy C. Hain, MD DizzinessTumor index Page last modified: February 10, 2018

 There are a few medications that may slow growth or even cause shrinkage of acoustic neuromas.

 Dilwali et al (2015) suggested that aspirin might reduce tumor growth of acoustic neuromas, and another study in 2014 (Kandathil et al), also reported "A significant inverse association was found among aspirin users and sVS growth (odds ratio [OR]: 0.50, 95% confidence interval [CI]: 0.29-0.85), which was not confounded by age or sex. ".
-We would like to see this potential treatment explored in more detail.
+MacKeith et al (2018) found no difference in aspirin intake (determined with a survey of 653 acoustic patients) between patients with stable acoustics and growing acoustics.
+So as of 2018, we have some disagreement in the literature.
 According to Dilwali, it is the Cox-2 receptor that mediates this effect, and thus one would expect a positive effect from any Cox-2 inhibitor that crosses into the brain.
 An odds ratio of 0.5 is not large - -i.e. aspirin is not a "magic bullet".

 Bevacizumab, a VEGF-binding antibody, has previously been shown to induce tumour shrinkage and improve hearing in patients with NF2 (bilatral vestibular schwannomas), according to Alanin et al (2015).
 The risk of this treatment is somewhat high, and in fact one of the 12 patients in their study died from brain hemmorage.